 Background

-People use chrysin for bodybuilding and for conditions such as anxiety, inflammation, gout, erectile dysfunction (ED), and many others, but there is no good scientific evidence to support these uses.
+People use chrysin for athletic performance, cancer, male infertility, muscle strength, and many other conditions, but there is no good scientific evidence to support these uses.

 Special Precautions & Warnings:

 Surgery: Chrysin might slow blood clotting.
-There is concern that it might increase the risk of extra bleeding during and after surgery.
+This might increase the risk of extra bleeding during and after surgery.
 Stop taking chrysin at least 2 weeks before a scheduled surgery.

 Effectiveness